gnramsay/trekpedia/README.md

 For the moment, I am only scraping the TV series data, leaving film data until later iterations.

-#### `generate_trek.py [WORKING]`

-* First work towards moving from Jupyter notebooks to a standard Python script.
-  This now has exaclty the same functionality as the original Jupyter notebooks, so they have been retired.
-The are kept in the [notebooks](notebooks/) folder for posterity.
+- The original Jupyter Notebooks are no longer used or up to date, and are kept in the [notebooks](notebooks/) folder for posterity.

 There are currently 2 stages of operation:

-* Scrape the main Wikipedia Star Trek page and create a JSON file containing Series names and metadata (number of seasons, number of episodes etc.) This metadata will probably include series summary and other data in future iterations (not necessarily from Wikipedia)
+- Scrape the main Wikipedia Star Trek page and create a JSON file containing Series names and metadata (number of seasons, number of episodes etc.) This metadata will probably include series summary and other data in future iterations (not necessarily from Wikipedia)

-* Take the JSON file created in the previous step, and dump the episode names for each series to a separate json file, with some Series metadata
+- Take the JSON file created in the previous step, and dump the episode names for each series to a separate json file, with some Series metadata
-  * Discovery and Prodigy need special treatment as their markup seems to follow no logic know to man, God or Vulcan.
+  - There is a bug where a series with only one season will not be parsed due to lack of a summary table.

 ## Produced Files